Texas A&M vs. Ole Miss NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

+- Texas A&M and its opponents have combined for 57 points just twice this year.

-- Texas A&M has combined with its opponents to put up more than 55.5 points only twice this season.
+- Ole Miss and its opponents have combined to score more than 57 points in five of eight games this season.

-- This contest's over/under is 13.8 points greater than the 41.7 these two squads combine to surrender per game this season.
+- The two teams combine to score 66.4 points per game, 9.4 more than the total in this contest.

-- The Aggies and their opponents score an average of 51.1 points per game, 4.4 fewer than Saturday's total.
+- These two squads combine to allow 41.7 points per game, 15.3 fewer than this contest's over/under.

-- The 73.3 PPG average total in Rebels games this season is 17.8 points more than this game's over/under.
+- The average total in Aggies games this season is 51.1, 5.9 points fewer than Saturday's over/under of 57 .

+- In 2021, games involving the Rebels have averaged a total of 73.3 points, 16.3 more than the set over/under in this contest.

 Texas A&M Stats and Trends